cholmes/mapstory/manual/manual.rst

 **MapStory** is a collaborative map sharing and publishing platform with a focus on storytelling.
 Maps are shown with an element of time to create animations to aid in the storytelling.

+MapStory empowers all users to discover, play and browse StoryLayers and MapStories published by registered users.
+Registered users can further contribute by adding their observations about the world in the form of StoryLayers, and to assemble MapStories from any collection of StoryLayers.

 A **MapStory** is also the name for those temporal maps.
 A MapStory can also include one or more StoryLayers, other geospatial layers, and annotations.

 A **StoryLayer** is a component of a MapStory that contains geospatial data with an element of time.
 Like a standard geospatial layer, but containing a timestamp as one of its attributes.